pthom/imgui_bundle/Readme_devel.md

 If you want immvision, install OpenCV prior to this, and under windows, set the environment variable OpenCV_DIR to the correct location.

+Note: if you are on windows ARM64 and want to build for x64 use:
+    cmake .. -A x64

 # Windows ARM64 specific instructions